hipe/tmx/brazen/doc/issues/035-thoughts-on-the-canonic-component-events.md

 ## wishes

-• :#WISH-A: one day tie EN-like expression adaters in with etc ..
+• :#WISH-A: one day tie EN-like expression adaters in with expressive events so that individual component (models) can specifiy what verbs to use and so on (and maybe what expression structures to use too) much like we do with [near]  [#016] reactive tree models that specify how to inflect verbs, nouns, etc.